FTFC1/motors-stock-keeper/docs/app_flow_document.md

 For Operations team members, the interface provides comprehensive tools for reservation management, stock reconciliation, and reporting.
 They can view all inventory regardless of status, manage reservations, and access administrative functions for overriding standard workflows when necessary.
 Each reservation can be tracked from initial request through payment confirmation to final delivery, with a complete audit trail of all actions taken.

 For Sales Staff, the flow after login leads to an interface optimized for data viewing.
 They are not given options to modify the records.
 Instead, their view is focused on extensive filtering options to search by brand, model, trim, or fuel type, and a sorting feature which organizes data by criteria such as alphabetical order or stock quantity.
 Sales staff can also see incoming inventory (pre-sale) to inform customers about future availability.
 When they need to reserve a vehicle, they use a streamlined reservation form that initiates the approval workflow described earlier.
 Navigation between these pages is streamlined by clear buttons and labels, ensuring that all pages are connected and that the user can always return to the main dashboard with ease.

+### Add Vehicle Workflow

+The Add Vehicle workflow has been implemented with a focus on user efficiency and data accuracy.
+When a user clicks the "Add Vehicle" button, a modal opens with a form containing the following key components:

+1. **Brand Selection**: The BrandCombobox component allows users to:
+   - Search through existing brands with real-time filtering
+   - Select a brand from the dropdown list
+   - Add a new brand if the desired one doesn't exist
+   - Clear their selection if needed

+2. **Model Input**: After selecting a brand, users can specify the vehicle model.

+3. **Trim Selection**: Users can select or specify the trim level for the vehicle.

+4. **Additional Details**: Fields for other vehicle specifications such as color, year, and features.

+5. **Submit Controls**: Buttons to submit the form or cancel the operation.

+The form includes validation to ensure all required fields are completed before submission.
+When the form is submitted, the system creates a new vehicle entry in the inventory database, making it available for the Add Units workflow where specific unit quantities can be specified.

 ## Email Integration and Notification System